0xmdrakib/DriftWing/README.md

 Just lunched my new Mini App: Drift Wing ✈️
-A tiny arcade shooter built as a https://x.com/base + https://x.com/farcaster_xyz Mini App.
+A tiny arcade shooter built as a https://x.com/base Mini App & web app.

 ✅ Drag left/right to move, Auto-fire, Survive.
 ✅ Save your score in onchain, play game and use Base chain.